Reference + worksheet

 Upload stays local in your browser

-Rows, columns, labels, opacity, and color controls
+Rows, columns, labels, high contrast, opacity, and color controls

-1. Upload
+1. 1.
+Upload

-2. Adjust
+2. 2.
+Adjust

-Set rows, columns, labels, color, and line visibility.
+Set rows, columns, labels, and line style.

 Pick the smallest grid that still gives you control.